manisaiakhil06/distributed-clock-synchronization-udp/README.md

 ## 📌 Conclusion

-This project demonstrates how distributed systems synchronize clocks using network communication.
-It highlights the importance of delay and offset calculations in achieving accurate and reliable time synchronization.
+This project demonstrates secure distributed clock synchronization using UDP and highlights the importance of delay and offset in achieving accurate time synchronization.

----

-## 🧠 Key Learning Outcomes

-* Understanding of distributed systems
-* Hands-on experience with socket programming
-* Implementation of synchronization algorithms
-* Network communication over LAN

 ---